 If any skier requires assistance with an injury or reports that another skier is injured, refer them to the safety team.

 Inform Net Control when the sweep leaves the checkpoint.

+Attend the meeting of all checkpoint leaders on Saturday evening at 8:00pm in the Papineauville high school cafeteria.
+Bring a list of any food or equipment that are too low so you can re-supply from checkpoints that have excess or from OPS.
+Be prepared to give away excess food to others.
+Also, bring a list of issues for discussion if you think something can be done about it for Sunday.
+Other issues should be left for your written evaluation for next year.

 When the checkpoint closes, pick up from the radio operators their Radio Log Report, waiver forms, their statistical sheets and include them with yours.